Step 8: User Communications and Training

 Deploy at a rate that is manageable to your IT department, help desk, users and network capacity.
 You can always go back to Step 2 in the deployment process wheel to optimize your network even further using peer to peer cache, LEDBAT and other techniques to facilitate faster transfer of deployment-related data.

-In addition to the telemetry that you monitor via the analytics tools, you can also monitor Office 365 and Microsoft 365 service usage in a granular way with detailed usage reports in by workload in the admin center and using the admin dashboards via Power BI.
+In addition to the diagnostic data that you monitor via the analytics tools, you can also monitor Office 365 and Microsoft 365 service usage in a granular way with detailed usage reports in by workload in the admin center and using the admin dashboards via Power BI.
 These are great tools to help set and track goals as you roll-out new tools for working together – like Microsoft Teams – or new ways to share files – like OneDrive.

 New technology acceptance and adoption will go on long after every PC in your organization has Windows 10 and Office 365 ProPlus installed.
 And users won’t necessarily change how they work – without taking the time to inform and train them of new capabilities.
 Finally, with the new servicing models providing new capabilities on an ongoing semi-annual schedule for Windows and optionally a monthly schedule for Office, communication will be continual.